caiyzik/Vortex/index.md

 Each cycle, dispatch selects one warp from the visible warp mask and invalidates that warp.
 When the visible warp mask is zero, the active mask is refilled by checking which warps are currently active and not stalled.
 Warps will stay in the active mask until they set their thread mask’s value to zero, or warp zero utilizes wspawn.

 ### Thread Masks and the IPDOM Stack
 The thread mask register determines which threads are active.
-If a bit in the mask is zero no changes are made to the threads' register file and no changes are made to the cache based on that thread.
+If a bit in the mask is zero, no changes are made to the threads' register file, and no changes are made to the cache based on that thread.

 The IPDOM (Immediate Post Dominator) stack, contained within the warp dispatch module,  handles control divergence.